-9. Sample units submitted for laboratory test shall be representative of the devices as regularly manufactured and marketed.
+9. Sample lanterns submitted for laboratory test shall be representative of the devices as regularly manufactured and marketed.
 Each sample shall include all accessory equipment peculiar to the device and necessary to operate it in normal manner.
-The vibration and shock, moisture, and dust tests shall be made on the same sample in that order.
+The vibration and shock, weatherproof, dust, and reliability and life tests shall be made on the same sample in that order.